3Arena (Dublin): Structure and design

 The furthest seat is 60 metres from the stage, 20 metres closer than in The Point.
-This was achieved by arranging the seats around the stage in a gigantic "fan" formation which the architects likened to the Colosseum of Rome.
+This was achieved by arranging the seats around the stage in a gigantic "fan" formation, which the architects likened to the Colosseum of Rome.
 There are no corporate boxes inside the venue.
 The backstage area has a "substantial" loading bay for trucks.
-Alcohol is available in a high-security area of the venue in an effort to curb under-age drinking.
+Alcohol is available in a high-security area of the venue in an effort to curb underage drinking.
 Prior to re-development, the seating capacity was 6,300 or 8,500 standing.

 Mike Adamson (CEO of Live Nation Ireland) claimed that Irish fans had been short-changed when attending major events in the previous venue due to size restrictions.
 "It wasn't always possible to get every show touring in Europe into the venue because of restrictions.
 It is now.
 Some shows couldn't fit.
 For example, George Michael could only stage three-quarters of his production in the Point.
 We're up there now with other venues in Europe."
-Developer Harry Crosbie said that the Point had had a "grungy" feel "which suited Dublin at the time".
+Developer Harry Crosbie said that the Point had had a "grungy" feel, which suited Dublin at the time".
 He claimed that it would be a "stunning venue" created for a more "sophisticated" audience.